The citizens of India are required to pay Income tax as well as other taxes as per law.

 a) It is an admitted fact that in India, we are lacking tax culture.
 Despite considerable efforts for widening the tax base, still the number of taxpayers in our country, is about 82.7 million people which is 6.25 per cent of the over 132 crore population, which is too small for our country.
 In contrast, in the U.S., about 45 per cent of the population pays taxes.
 There are many reasons for this.
 Part of it has to do with the fact that many Indians do not earn enough annual income to even qualify to pay income tax, but a larger factor has to do with lack of tax culture, as also India’s huge rural and underground economies.

 b) A taxpayer feels that the tax system in our country is ludicrously complicated, confounding, contradictory, wracked by inefficiency, incompetence and to some extent corruption.
 However, in contrast with the highest rate of 97.75 per cent income tax (including surcharge) in seventies, now Indians earning upto Rs.
 2.5 Lakhs annually (which cover the overwhelming majority of the country) are exempt for paying any income tax.
 Those earning between Rs.
-2.5 Lakhs and 5 Lakhs are subject to 5 per cent tax; those earning between 5 Lakhs and 1 million rupees, 20 percent tax; and those above 1 million, a 30 percent rate.
+2.5 Lakhs and 5 Lakhs are subject to 5 per cent tax; those earning between 5 Lakhs and 10 lakhs rupees, 20 percent tax; and those above 10 lakhs, a 30 percent rate.
+Further you are not required to any Income-tax if your total income doesn’t exceed Rs.
+5,00,000.
+This is done by providing tax rebate of upto Rs.
+12,500 in case of small taxpayers earning income upto Rs.
+5,00,000.

 c) For sure, potential for tax collection is much higher than what we achieve at present but that is possible if we take adequate and sustained efforts for developing tax culture and also take sincere steps for minimizing harassment of tax-payers as well as develop sense of accountability to ensure hassle –free service, just and fair dealing with the taxpayers.
-The government plans to collect over Rs 10.05 lakh crore in direct taxes during the current fiscal 2017-18, (up from Rs 8.49 lakh crore in the previous fiscal).
+The government provisional figure for tax collection was Rs 8.74 lakh crore upto December 2018 which was 14.1% higher than the gross collection for the December 2017.

 d) The department has already started to focus on non-filers and stop-filers in order to enhance the tax base.
 We should aim at achieving a tax regulation regimen in India which can match the best in the world.
 According to the Credit Suisse Global Wealth Report, India now has some 1815 ultra high net worth individuals with wealth of at least $50 million, 761 who have more than $100 million of assets and about 2,45,000 millionaires.
 On the other side of the wealth spectrum, it reflects India’s immense income inequality, 95 percent of the Indians have assets below $10,000.